nschlia/ffmpegfs/README.md

 * **Bugfix:** Smart encode selected the video format for cue sheet tracks, regardless of the input format.
 This has been fixed now.
 * **Bugfix:** Fix crash when DVD/Bluray should be transcoded to audio only.
 * **Bugfix:** If track performer is empty, try album performer instead.
+* **Bugfix:** Failing to mount Fuse during "make check" went unnoticed as the result code (which was supposed to be 99) was actually 0.
+Now nonzero is returned.
+* **Bugfix:** The Docker build command contained a "make check" which actually failed altogether.
+Step has been removed, "make check" mounts Fuse but this requires privileges that do not exist during "docker build".

 ### Version 2.10 released